Solar Water Heating

 Make sure you understand what solar system to install.

 Step 1 – You will have to select between a Direct system and an Indirect system.
-The decision will mainly depend on regional climate and/or the water quality in your area.
+The decision depend on regional climate and/or the water quality in your area.

 Step 3 – You may also decide between a Complete solar system and a Retrofit solar conversion.
-Budget will normally be a deciding factor in this case.
+Your budget may dictate your decision.

-- Direct systems are used in frost-free locations where the ambient temperature never falls below 5°C and where the water quality is good.
-Direct systems are suitable for all our coastal areas including Mossel Bay, George, Sedgefield, Knysna and Plettenberg Bay.
+- Direct systems are recommended for frost-free locations where the ambient temperature never falls below 5°C and where the water quality is good.
+Direct systems are suitable for all our coastal areas.

-- Direct solar water heating systems transfer water through the thermal collector that eventually flows directly through the geyser to the end application.
+- Direct solar water heating systems transfer water through the thermal collector to the geyser and from there to point of use.

 - Direct systems can be used with solar collector panels or evacuated tubes.